 Henceforth we lock the joint together.

-What we are going to learn is understanding the ways the body works, the ways the body doesn’t work.
-In this video we are going to talk about the wrists.
+What we are going to learn is to understand the ways the body works, and the ways the body doesn’t work.
+In this video, we are going to talk about the wrists.
 The wrist is a very easy thing to break when you have an understanding of how to control it.
 Understand one of the principles we like to say is:

 Bent Wrists Don’t Make Fists – Sifu Phu Ngo

-In order to seize someone’s wrist we have to get the wrist to bend.
-If you don’t bend the wrist they will have power, they will able to fight you and they will be able to resist you and they will even be able to overcome you ,and even take you if they are good.
+In order to seize someone’s wrist, we have to get the wrist to bend.
+If you don’t bend the wrist they will have power, they will be able to fight you and they will be able to resist you and they will even be able to overcome you, and even take you if they are good.
 There are basically 4 ways you can lockout the wrist.

-- Reverse Wrist Lock – Twist and make them go backwards
+- Reverse Wrist Lock – Twist and make them go backward

 - Direct Wrist Lock – Where we take them straight down

-- Forward Wrist Lock – Where we torque there wrist and make them go towards their face
+- Forward Wrist Lock – Where we torque their wrist and make them go towards their face

 - Figure 4 Wrist Lock – A lock to the whole entire arm